LiorZ/hdac8_thesis/thesis.rst

 ..

 	Looking at the results, simulations that involved the generic Rosetta scoring function and the modified scoring function achieved similar ability to distinguish between binders and non binders, in contrast to what we previously anticipated.
+..
+ORA: this also indicates instability - how else would you explain that hackelec 0.5 and 0 work well but 0.25 does not?
+Maybe mention this instability]

 Rigid body movements
 .....................